Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 7. Handling detected lack of freshness [ROUGH DRAFT]
 - The teams are responsible for keeping libraries reasonably up to date:
   - small library updates can be updated as part of regular maintenance;
-  - larger updates (e.g. major versions or frameworks) should be planned explicitly as part of a development sprint.
+  - larger updates (e.g. major versions or frameworks) should be planned explicitly.

 ### 8. _Handling detected lack of activity_ (TBD)